Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * A confirm prompt if you draw after 0 resolve.
 Also make the resolve counter red at 0.
 * numeric system based on basic castes.

-*Map*

-* An image of a huge twisting maze, like brain coral.
-Coloured dots can be clicked to enlarge portions of Faith's End, corresponding to saved World objects.
-* Actually, could the most interesting landmarks on the map be marked, and could the player control their respawning to approach them?

 **Rooms & Creatures**

 * Make rooms more random.